ETroll/python-intro-workshop/Python-for-developers-cheat-sheet.md

 # Python for developers - Cheat sheet

-//TODO: Write a few lines about python.
-The main difference is a 4 spaces indentations instead of curly brackets to create code blocks / scopes.

 **DISCLAIMER:** I am normally a C# developer and my style of coding might not always be following the _"pythonic"_ way.
 I am no fan of snake case and prefer camelCase for functions and variables and PascalCase for Classes.
 Even if this might shine trough in this document, you can write the code however you like.
 If you want to learn Python the _"pythonic"_ way, then use snake case for variables and functions.